Pharma

 What is the EHR?

-The Benefits of Electonic Health Records
+The Benefits of Electronic Health Records

 The main benefits include